parvvaresh/clustering-with-genetic/README.md

-Certainly!
-A README file provides essential information about the codebase, its purpose, usage, and dependencies.
-Here's a sample README file for your code:

----

 # Genetic Clustering Algorithm for Iris Dataset

 This Python script implements a genetic clustering algorithm for the Iris dataset using the KMeans algorithm as a base.
 The goal is to evolve a population of cluster assignments to find a set that maximizes the silhouette score, indicating better clustering.